frederikziebell/frezielib/README.md

 # frezielib
-R package with misc functions from Frederik Ziebell
+(future) R package with misc functions from Frederik Ziebell